Disclaimer: Nope, no way, doesn't belong to me.

 "What are you doing here?" her voice squeaked slightly, but she picked up steam as anger replaced fear.
 "And how the hell did you get in?"

-"You're not due for another twenty-five minutes.
+"You're not due for another forty-five minutes.
 Next time please…."

 "How did you know…?"
-The boulangerie next door had been closed when Nicky arrived half an hour ago.
+The boulangerie next door had been closed when Nicky had arrived almost an hour ago.
 Madam Dupree usually opened early, but today the elderly lady was running late.

 "Along with my other talents, I'm also observant."
 He grinned and sat in the chair across from her as he reached into the bag and pulled out a warm toasted slice of French bread.

 "I guess you are," she laughed.
 Bourne had had an appointment with her every four weeks for the last year.
 She was sure that during any number of those visits there had been a latte and a half eaten baguette sitting on her desk.
-"Thank you for bringing me breakfast.
+"Thank you for bringing my breakfast."

 "You're welcome.
 I figured you'd be hungry after your run.
 You've got good form," he acknowledged and bit off an edge of his baguette

-"Thank-you…ahh so do you."
+"Thank-you…uhh so do you."
 Her brows beetled over dark eyes as she tried to figure out what was happening.
-It was on the tip of her tongue to suggest that they run together sometime, when she remembered exactly who she was speaking to.
+It was on the tip of her tongue to suggest that they run together sometime, when she remembered exactly whom she was speaking to.
 "Have you been watching me?"

 "No, I'm sorry I didn't mean to frighten you."
 His eyes clouded and he frowned.

 "You didn't frighten me.
-I was surprised that you'd acknowledge having seen me outside of here."
+I was surprised that you'd acknowledge having seen me outside of the office, or anywhere for that matter."
 It bothered her on a level she'd never admit.
 She'd always thought Jason was attractive and she'd had to work hard to think of him only as a colleague.

 "We live in the same city.
 On the surface Paris seems large and crowded, but in many ways it's very small."
 He shrugged.
-"Especially when people have things in common, like this office and the reason for it.
-You'll discover it's that way with all of Europe."
+"No matter how hard we try to make it appear otherwise, we run in the same circle because of what we have in common: this place and the reason for it.
+You'll discover it's that way in most of the world."

 "That puts a new perspective on the situation, when you think about it that way."
 She smiled gently and changed the subject.
 They had things to do and she was sure he had more important places to be.
 "Now we need to get down to business.
 Any trouble with headaches since we met last?" she asked with as much professional detachment as she could muster.
 It took them twenty minutes to go through the usual list of questions.